top of page

 Managing Guest Interactions to Curb Jumping

-No matter how well-trained your dog is, successful behaviour modification also depends on how your guests interact with them.
-Dogs pick up on cues from everyone around them, so getting visitors on board is crucial.
+No matter how well-trained your dog is, successful behavior modification also depends on how your guests interact with them.
+Dogs pick up on cues from everyone around them.
+Therefore, it’s crucial to get your visitors on board.

 Training Your Guests

-It may seem strange, but your guests need some guidance too!
-Politely ask them to ignore your dog whenever they jump up, whether by turning their back or standing still.
-This discourages the behaviour by removing the attention your dog is seeking.
-Only once your dog has settled and all four paws are on the ground should guests acknowledge and interact with them.
+Your guests need guidance too!
+Politely ask them to ignore your dog whenever they jump up.
+They can turn their backs or stand still.
+This discourages the behavior by removing the attention your dog seeks.
+Only when your dog has settled and all four paws are on the ground should guests acknowledge and interact with them.

 For more professional advice, the Goddard Vet Group highlights the benefits of redirecting jumping with an appropriate replacement like the “sit” command.